aryehkd/mystacks/README.md

 ## Start the app locally

-To start the development server run `nx serve mystacks`.
+To start the development server run `nx serve mystacks-web`.
 Open your browser and navigate to http://localhost:4200/.

 ## Generate code